 We were mid-way through our first experience in a cenote when the warning came.
-Having already jumped from a short zip line to the cool water below, we were up for almost anything.
-Tiny catfish circled our toes as we made our way to the next stop at the opposite side of the large sinkhole–an eight-foot-high ledge from which we willingly hurled ourselves, diving and flipping on the way down.
+We had already jumped from a short zip line to the cool water below and were up for almost anything.
+Tiny catfish circled our toes as we made our way to the next stop at the opposite side of the large cenote sinkhole–an eight-foot-high ledge from which we willingly hurled ourselves, diving and flipping on the way down.

 A couple of stops on the cenote tour are practically within walking distance of each other, and a couple require a brief drive down a rather bumpy road that offers a “Mayan massage.”
 Each stop comes with restrooms and a snack or drinks, so you stay super comfortable while exploring the natural environment of Mexico.